Finding the Best Savings Accounts for Students

 - Become a Preferred Rewards client

 If you make eligible purchases with your debit card through the BankAmeriDeals® program, you will earn cash back credited right to your account.
-But the extra earnings don’t end there, as the Keep the Change® Savings Program rounds up your daily spending to the nearest dollar and adds it to your Rewards Savings account.
+But the extra earnings don’t end there, as the Keep the Change® Savings Program rounds up your daily spending to the nearest dollar and adds it to your Advantage Savings account.